 Mutual Funds Have High Sales Charges.
 Should a sales charge be included in the disadvantages of mutual funds list?
 It’s difficult to justify paying a sales charge when you have a plethora of no-load mutual funds.
 But, then again, it’s difficult to say that a sales charge is a disadvantage of mutual funds when you have thousands of mutual fund options that do not have sales charges.
 Sales charges are too broad to be included on my list of disadvantages of mutual funds.

-#role of finance department in business#interest fund#role of finance department in a business undertaking#the role of financial management and a finance department in a business organisation#changing role of finance in the business environment#the changing role of finance business partnering#the role of finance in the business environment#role of finance in business#role of finance in business partner#stock trading#role of finance manager in business organization#the role of finance in business often involves which of the following items#role of finance in business environment#cima role of finance business partner#savings bonds#explain the role of finance manager in changing business environment#role of finance manager in any business organization#role of finance department in a business undertakingrating
+#importance of finance business partner#stock research#role of finance commission in business environment#role of finance manager in a business organisation#changing role of finance manager in contemporary business environment#role of finance in business decision making#how important are financing constraints the role of finance in the business environment#role of finance in business#role of finance in business partner#stock trading#role of finance department in business#the role of finance in business often involves which of the following items#etf funds#the role of financial management and a finance department in a business undertaking#the role of finance in business often involves#explain the role of finance manager in changing business environment#role of finance manager in any business organization#role of finance department in a business undertakingrating

 Getting Started.
 Investing begins before buying the first mutual fund (or prior to buying the next one).
 If you’re investing independent of a financial advisor, ask yourself a few questions: What do you hope to accomplish with your savings?
 A secure retirement?
 Accumulation of wealth for strengthening your financial security?
 What is your time horizon?
 One year?
 Five years?
 10 years?